Future Japan – Technopop (1979-86)

 Masumi Hara – Doncha of the Moon and Stars

-the multi-media and falsetto artist seems to suggest a combination of post-fermented tea from Korea (doncha) and space here – or not?
+The multimedia and falsetto artist seems to be hinting at a combination of post-fermented tea from Korea (Doncha) and space here – or not?
 (1984, Yupiteru Records / RE: Numero Group)

 The Beatniks – No Way Out

-Yellow Magic Orchestra’s Yukihiro Takahashi and Keiichi Suzuki describe the feeling of being stuck in a cul-de-sac (1981, Vap)
+Yellow Magic Orchestra’s Yukihiro Takahashi and Keiichi Suzuki describe the feeling of being stuck in a dead end.
+(1981, Vap)

 Friends Of Earth – In My Jungle

-Haruomi Hosono’s first post-YMO band is a supergroup featuring international stars like James Brown and Maceo Parkerhere, they‘re combining funk and techno (1986, Non-Standard)
+Haruomi Hosono’s first band after YMO is a supergroup featuring international stars such as James Brown and Maceo Parker – here they combine funk and techno.
+(1986, Non-Standard)

 Apogee & Perigee – Shinkuu Kiss

-the happy world of being in love, transformed into over the top technopop by a collaborative effort of Testpattern, Haruomi Hosono, and others – sung by Jun Togawa (1984, Yen Records)
+The blissful world of being in love, transformed into over the top technopop through a collaboration of Testpattern, Haruomi Hosono and others – sung by Jun Togawa.
+(1984, Yen Records)